L3MON4D3/LuaSnip/DOC.md

 - `cleanup()`: clears all snippets.
 Not useful for regular usage, only when authoring and testing snippets.

+- `refresh_notify(ft)`: Triggers an autocmd that other plugins can hook into to perform various cleanup for the refreshed filetype.
+  Useful for signaling that new snippets were added for the filetype `ft`.

 Not covered in this section are the various node-constructors exposed by the module, their usage is shown either previously in this file or in `Examples/snippets.lua` (in the repo).